-Glebar engineers devised a series of pre- and post-grind inspection steps to ensure that the product going into the Glebar GT-610 would meet the needed requirements to guarantee the quality of the final ground product of a single pass stock removal of .008" at a rate of 2 parts per second.
+Glebar engineers devised a series of pre- and post-grind inspection steps to ensure that the component (automotive metal spring cup that helps engine improve gas mileage) going into the Glebar GT-610 would meet the needed requirements to guarantee the quality of the final ground product of a single pass stock removal of .008" at a rate of 2 parts per second.
 Glebar was able to provide a zero defect fully automated no operator automotive cell, which is poised to run millions of parts per year – unattended.

 The parts are loaded into the vibratory bowl unit and then are sent single file into a track feeding into the Precision Singulation System, which was developed to separate the incoming parts and inspect each part individually.
 This type of feeder is one of many Glebar features available for the versatile GT-610.

 A precision singulation system was engineered and developed to separate the incoming parts and inspect each part individually at a rate of 2 parts per-second after exiting the vibratory bowl as a continuous row of parts.

 Parts pass through a non-contact three-plane laser gauge and inspects parts for ovality.
 Two cameras inspect each part for breaks or cracks prior to grinding.
 If parts are not the right shape or imperfections are found, they are removed from the track prior to entering the grinding area.

 The .25” diameter parts are then fed into the machine for centerless thrufeed grinding by a 10" diameter x work wheel.
 Tests have shown that up to 20,000 parts were successfully ground before the wheel had to be redressed!

 The parts finish being ground and proceed to an air knife cleaning station where the debris is removed.